-Our Lady's is committed to recording all matters relating to the welfare of children in a relevant format.
+Our Lady of Perpetual Succour Catholic Primary School is committed to recording all matters relating to the welfare of children in a relevant format.
 We therefore ensure that:

-- DSLs will create and maintaining accurate safeguarding records - There is an agreed format for reporting all matters relating to child wellbeing, from an early help requirement to a disclosure of abuse.
-Records will be maintained by the Designated Safeguarding Lead and Deputy/ies through the CPOMS system - including actions and decisions made / outcomes reached and the rationale behind these decisions. - ALL staff use the agreed format for passing on concerns - Concerns should be factual and evidence based - Concerns should be passed directly to the DSL
+- DSLs will create and maintain accurate safeguarding records - There is an agreed format for reporting all matters relating to child wellbeing, from an early help requirement to a disclosure of abuse.
+Records will be maintained by the Designated Safeguarding Lead and Deputy through CPOMS including actions and decisions made / outcomes reached and the rationale behind these decisions. - ALL staff use the agreed format for passing on concerns - Concerns should be factual and evidence based - Concerns should be passed directly to the DSL - Such records will be kept in a secure locked cupboard.
+The Designated Safeguarding lead and their Deputy will ensure that relevant members of staff have access to the information on the CPOMS online system and will ensure that only the Designated Safeguarding members of staff are provided with full key holder permissions.
+Historic paper files and records should be destroyed once uploaded onto CPOMS to avoid duplication of information. - For volunteers, visitors, supply staff and governors (who do not have access to CPOMS), concerns will be recorded through the use of a 'record of concern' form, which will then be uploaded on to CPOMS along with a summary of the information recorded. - Files will be archived and securely stored until the child's 25th birthday at the school where the pupil attends at statutory school leaving age, in line with statutory guidance.
+DSLs will record all discussions, decisions and rationale behind decisions and sharing of information in the child's records.

-- Individual files should be clearly organised in chronological order and all entries should be signed and dated in a legible manner by the person making the entry.
-This should include their role/designation at the school.
-There should be a chronology of events kept on file to enable the Designated Safeguarding Lead and Deputy to have an immediate overview of the case.
-(Edit based on system used) - Such records will be kept in a secure locked filing cabinet / drawer / cupboard.
-The Designated Safeguarding Lead and their Deputy will keep the keys.
-The Designated Safeguarding lead and their Deputy will ensure that relevant members of staff have access to the information on the CPOMS online system and will ensure that only the Designated Safeguarding members of staff are provided with full Key holder permissions.
-Historic paper files and records should be destroyed once uploaded onto CPOMS to avoid duplication of information. - Files will be archived and securely stored until the child's 25th birthday at the school where the pupil attends at statutory school leaving age, in line with statutory guidance.
-DSLs will record all discussions, decisions and rationale behind decisions and sharing of information in the child's records. - DSLs will record evidence of child's wishes, professional challenge, offers of early help and multiagency working
+• DSLs will record evidence of child's wishes, professional challenge, offers of early help and multi-agency working

-When individual pupils are discussed during staff meetings, such as supervision, staff updates or risk assessments etc. pupil information should be anonymised or stored in a secure manner
+When individual pupils are discussed during staff meetings, such as supervision, staff updates or risk assessments etc. pupil information should be anonymised and stored in a secure manner.